divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 # Container Interface

-Each participating DAP implementation may provide one or more container images, one for each protocol role it implements. (client, leader, helper, and collector) A list of available container images will be maintained for each role.
-Implementations may want to submit a single aggregator image in both the leader list and helper list.
+Each participating DAP implementation may provide one or more container images, one for each protocol role it implements.
+(Client, Leader, Helper, and Collector) A list of available container images will be maintained for each role.
+Implementations may want to submit a single Aggregator image in both the Leader list and Helper list.
 The test runner will fetch each container using the given repository, image name, and tag.

 When the container's entry point executable is run, it SHALL start up an HTTP server listening on port 8080.
 In all cases, the container will serve the endpoints described in {{test-api}} (particularly, the subsection or subsections appropriate to its protocol role).
-In the case of a helper or leader container, it SHALL also serve the endpoints specified by [DAP] on a port (which MAY be the same port 8080 as used to serve the interoperation test API) at some relative path.
+In the case of a Helper or Leader container, it SHALL also serve the endpoints specified by [DAP] on a port (which MAY be the same port 8080 as used to serve the interoperation test API) at some relative path.
 The container should run indefinitely, and the test runner will terminate the container on completion of the test case.
 (While DAP